CVUA-RRW/FooDMe/docs/userguide/database.md

 !!! warning

-    Downloading the BLAST NT database will require about 500Gb of available memory and take several hours.
+    Downloading the BLAST NT database will require a large chunk of available memory and take several hours.

 ### Custom databases